 A very quick post today, a heavily processed image of palm trees, captured in Honolulu in March, 2011.
 An experiment in Lightroom processing with exposure increased dramatically, and significant colour enhancements as well.
 Not an image that will appeal to everyone.

-Currently I’m on the road and will update this entry with further details when I return.
-This entry is, for the moment, just to assure regular readers that I haven’t fallen off the edge of the world! ~KD.
+Currently, I’m on the road and will update this entry with further details when I return.
+This entry is, for the moment, just to assure regular readers that I haven’t fallen off the edge of the world!

-- Profiled lens correction, corrected for vignetting and linear distortion in original image.
+Profiled lens correction, corrected for vignetting and linear distortion in the original image.
 (Notice the intrusion in the bottom right corner on the original image is gone)

-File then taken into Photoshop CS5 for copyright reminder text and convert to sRBG for Jpeg export.
+The file was then taken into Photoshop CS5 for copyright reminder text and converted to sRBG for Jpeg export.